AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 -   You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.
 -   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.md).

-## ebmhfg5, ECS Bare Metal Instance family with high clock speed
+## ebmhfg5, ECS Bare Metal Instance family with high clock speeds

 Features

--   I/O optimized.
+-   Is an instance family in which all instances are I/O optimized.
 -   Supports standard SSDs and ultra disks.
 -   Offers a CPU-to-memory ratio of 1:4.
--   Equipped with 3.7 GHz Intel ® Xeon ® E3-1240v6 \(Skylake\) processors with a maximum turbo frequency of 4.1 GHz.
+-   Uses 3.7 GHz Intel® Xeon® E3-1240v6 \(Skylake\) processors that deliver a maximum turbo frequency of 4.1 GHz.
 -   Provides high network performance with a packet forwarding rate of 2,000 Kpps.
 -   Supports VPCs only.
 -   Provides dedicated hardware resources and physical isolation.
--   Disabled failover by default.
+-   Disables failover by default.

     You can call the [ModifyInstanceMaintenanceAttributes](/intl.en-US/API Reference/Operations and monitoring/ModifyInstanceMaintenanceAttributes.md) operation to modify the maintenance action.
 Set ActionOnMaintenance to AutoRedeploy to enable failover.

--   Supports Intel ® SGX.
+-   Supports Intel® SGX.
--   Suitable for the following scenarios:
+-   Applies to the following scenarios:
     -   Workloads that require direct access to physical resources or scenarios that require a license to be bound to the hardware
     -   Gaming and finance applications that require high performance
     -   High-performance web servers